-Many people believed that it was impossible for Germans to resist the Nazi dictatorship, war propaganda and the deportation of Jewish people.
+Many people believed that Germans couldn’t resist the Nazi dictatorship, war propaganda, and Jewish people’s deportation.
 However, a street protest in 1943 showed that resistance was possible and that it could be successful.
 Then the Rosenstrasse Protest happened.

-Hundreds of unarmed German women stood day and night for a week doing something that was unheard of in Nazi Germany.
-They stood close to Gestapo agents armed with machine guns and demanded the release of their Jewish husbands that were locked up in a Jewish community center close to Alexanderplatz.
+Hundreds of unarmed German women stood day and night for a week doing something unheard of in Nazi Germany.
+They stood close to Gestapo agents armed with machine guns and demanded the release of their Jewish husbands locked up in a Jewish community centre close to Alexanderplatz.

-The strength, courage and passion from these women prevailed over the Nazi regime.
-As thousands of other Berlin Jews were sent to Auschwitz, these Jews that were married to Aryan German women were set free.
-They would be the last Jews living in Berlin and they lived to tell this story.
+The strength, courage, and passion of these women prevailed over the Nazi regime.
+As thousands of other Berlin Jews were sent to Auschwitz, these Jews married to Aryan German women were set free.
+They would be the last Jews living in Berlin, and they lived to tell this story.

 This is the story behind the Rosenstrasse Protest in 1943.

-This protest on Rosenstrasse was the only public German protest against the deportation of Jews and it shows the contradicting notion that Germans had to chose between resisting the Nazi Regime and martyrdom.
-Those German women stood by their men and refused to abandon them in the face on imminent death.
+This protest on Rosenstrasse was the only public German protest against the deportation of Jews.
+It shows the contradicting notion that Germans had to choose between resisting the Nazi Regime and martyrdom.
+Those German women stood by their men and refused to abandon them in the face of imminent death.

 The Rosenstrasse Protest

-Nazi Germany had been defeated in the Battle of Stalingrad and the Gestapo had arrested the last Jews living and working in Berlin.
-This is what was called the Fabrikaktion, the roundup of the last Jews to be deported starting 27 February 1943.
+Nazi Germany had been defeated in the Battle of Stalingrad, and the Gestapo had arrested the last Jews living and working in Berlin.
+This is the Fabrikaktion, the roundup of the last Jews to be deported starting 27 February 1943.

-In the early morning, hundreds of police, Gestapo agents and the SS walked around Berlin arresting and last Jews of the city.
+In the early morning, hundreds of police, Gestapo agents and the SS walked around Berlin, arresting the last Jews of the city.
 These people were taken from factories, grabbed on the streets and torn from their homes and families.
-They were forced with whips and bayonets and taken to collection centers around Berlin.
+They were forced with whips and bayonets and taken to collection centres around Berlin.

-Of the last 10,000 Jews living in Berlin during this final roundup, 8,000 were sent to Auschwitz where they were murdered.
+Of the last 10,000 Jews living in Berlin during this final roundup, 8,000 were sent to Auschwitz, where they were murdered.
 The remaining 2,000 were the privileged ones that were married to an Aryan German woman.
-Those were separated from the rest and locked up at Rosentrasse 2-4, a Jewish center in the heart of Berlin close to where the Old Synagogue used to be.
+Those were separated from the rest and locked up at Rosentrasse 2-4, a Jewish centre in Berlin’s heart close to where the Old Synagogue used to be.

-As soon the word of what happened during the early morning hours started to spread around the city, the German wives of these Jewish men began going to Rosentrasse with the intention of finding their husbands.
-The first day stretched into the second one and more people started to gather around.
-The desperation grew together with he numbers and some women started shouting in unison: Give us our husbands back!
+As soon the word of what happened during the early morning hours started to spread around the city, these Jewish men’s German wives began going to Rosentrasse to find their husbands.
+The first day stretched into the second one, and more people started to gather around.
+The desperation grew together with the numbers, and some women started shouting in unison: Give us our husbands back!
 This act became the Rosenstrasse Protest.

-The Nazi officials were not happy with what was happening at Rosenstrasse and Goebbels was particularly exasperated.
+The Nazi officials were not happy with what was happening at Rosenstrasse, and Goebbels was particularly exasperated.
 He couldn’t believe that Germans were siding with Jews.
-On March 6, 1943, after more than a week of protest, Goebbels ordered the release of intermarried Jews.
+On March 6, 1943, Goebbels ordered the release of intermarried Jews after more than a week of protest.

 Rosentrasse Protest Memorial

 Rosentrasse runs between Hakescher Markt and Alexanderplatz.
-It is one of these small roads and you walk by without knowing what happened there before.
-But this it the place where you can see the Block of Women where the Old Synagogue used to stand before the Second World War.
+It is one of these small roads, and you walk by without knowing what happened there before.
+This is where you can see the Block of Women where the Old Synagogue used to stand before the Second World War.

-Block der Frauen, Block of Women in German, is the work of Ingeborg Hunzinger, a East German sculptor that created the memorial to those women who took a part in the Rosentrasse Protest.
-It was erected back in 1995 not far from the site of where the protest happened in 1943.
+Block der Frauen, Block of Women in German, is the work of Ingeborg Hunzinger, an East German sculptor that created the memorial to those women who took part in the Rosentrasse Protest.
+It was erected back in 1995, not far from where the protest happened in 1943.

-Ingeborg Hunzinger first proposed the memorials to the city councils of East and West Berlin in the late 1980s.
-But, even though the councils agreed with the helping out with a portion of the construction cost, Ingeborg Hunzinger bore most of the expense herself.
+Ingeborg Hunzinger first proposed the memorials to East and West Berlin’s city councils in the late 1980s.
+Even though the councils agreed with helping out with a portion of the construction cost, Ingeborg Hunzinger bore most of the expense herself.

-And Ingeborg Hunzinger is glad that she did the memorial since the Rosentrasse Protest was such a important fact of the history of Berlin and most people don’t even know it happened.
+And Ingeborg Hunzinger is glad that she did the memorial since the Rosentrasse Protest was such an important facet of Berlin’s history.
+And most people don’t even know it happened.

 The strength of civil disobedience, the vigor of love overcomes the violence of dictatorship; Give us our men back; Women were standing here, defeating death; Jewish men were free.